20 of the best modern novels of the 21st century

 Circe by Madeline Miller (2018)

-Circe is Madeline Miller’s defiant reimagining of the daughter of Helios and the ocean nymph Perse, who is banished to the island of Aiaia after unleashing her strange and destructive powers.
+One of the best modern novels I’ve read this decade, Circe is Madeline Miller’s captivating and defiant reimagining of the daughter of Helios and the ocean nymph Perse.

-But she won’t be left in peace for long, and it’s for an unexpected visitor, the mortal Odysseus, for whom Circe will risk everything.
-Read this example of one of the best modern novels and get excited for the HBO Max adaptation of Circe.
+After unleashing her strange and destructive powers, Circe is banished to the island of Aiaia.
+But she won’t be left in peace for long, and it’s for an unexpected visitor, the mortal Odysseus, whom Circe will risk everything.
+If you love reading this, you can also get excited for the HBO Max adaptation of Circe.

 The Goldfinch by Donna Tartt (2013)